raonetwo/MaximizeToWorkspace/README.md

-# MaximizeToWorkspace [Not actively maintained]
+# MaximizeToWorkspace [No longer maintained]

 Check this extension out at https://extensions.gnome.org/extension/2857/maximize-to-workspace-with-history/.
-For best ( MacOS like ) experience set up 3/4 finger gestured to tile windows and switch workspaces.
+For best ( MacOS like ) experience set up 3/4 finger gestures to tile windows and switch workspaces.

 ***